-There was one event after the Balance Sheet date which needs to be considered in these accounting statements: namely, the agreement by the Home Office to accept the outcome of the Milne v Government Actuary's Department (GAD) court case and its applicability in respect of historical police pension payments.
-Thus, the Police Pension Scheme Commutation Factors are reviewed annually by GAD but these factors (affecting the amount that can be commuted for each £1 sacrificed) were not reviewed between 1998 and 2006.
-This was challenged by a member of the Firefighters' Scheme and the Pensions' Ombudsman ruled in favour of the complainant in May 2015.
-This ruling has relevance to the Police Pension Scheme 1997 and, consequently, there is now an accepted liability to pay higher commutation lump sums for members who retired in the period 1 December 2001 and 30 November 2006, together with interest owed.
-Using updated guidance and commutation factors provided by GAD it is estimated that £10.5m of additional commutations and interest will be paid in 2015/16 to former police officers (or their estate in the case of those who have subsequently deceased).
-It should be noted that this is subject to review and approval by GAD and that any resulting payments will be a charge to the Police Pension Fund, which the Home Office will fully fund through the top-up grant funding mechanism.

-In accordance with the Accounting Code of Practice and by reference to the appropriate accounting standards, this event is deemed to be an adjusting event which requires amendments to the financial statements and notes in the Statement of Accounts.
-However, there is no material or net effect on the primary accounting statements for 2014/15 and, consequently, no adjustments are shown.
+There was one material event after the Balance Sheet date which needs to be reflected in these accounting statements: namely, the agreement by the Home Office to accept the outcome of the Milne v Government Actuary's Department (GAD) court case and its applicability in respect of historical police pension payments.
+The Police Pension Scheme Commutation Factors are reviewed annually by GAD.
+The factors (the amount that can be commuted for each £1 sacrificed) were not reviewed between 1998 and 2006.
+This was challenged by a member of the Firefighters' Scheme and the Pensions' Ombudsman has ruled in favour of the complainant.
+This ruling has relevance to the Police Pension Scheme 1997 and, consequently, there is a liability to pay higher commutation lump sums for members who retired in this period, together with interest owed.
+Using updated guidance and commutation factors provided by GAD it is estimated that £10.5m of additional payments (including interest) will be paid in 2015/16 to former police officers (or their estate in the case of those who have subsequently deceased).
+In accordance with the Accounting Code of Practice and by reference to the appropriate accounting standards this event is deemed to be a plan amendment in terms of the police pension scheme, which takes place in 2015/16.
+As such this is reported as a non-adjusting event in that it is indicative of conditions that arose after the Balance Sheet date which therefore does not require amendments to the financial statements and notes in the Statement of Accounts.